dcai-course/dcai-course/_lectures/growing-compressing-datasets.md

   - /lectures/growing-compressing-datasets/growing-compressing-datasets.pptx
 ---

 For supervised learning applications where training data have been annotated by humans, labeling is time-consuming and expensive.
 This lecture focuses on ways to more carefully select what examples to label and reduce the labeling burden of creating modern ML systems.
-Specifically, we will look at the following approaches:
+Specifically, we look at the following approaches:

 1. Active learning as a way to intelligently select examples to label and grow datasets
 2. Core-set selection to compress datasets down to a representative subset.